-First, we will only accept sponsors that either:
+First, we only accept sponsors that either:

-- we rely on for our production workflow
+- we rely on for our workflow

 - one or more of our team-members rely on that they can vouch for

-Fourth, we hold every right and will cancel sponsorships for companies we feel no longer align with our values.
+Third, we hold every right and will cancel sponsorships for companies we feel no longer align with our values.
 Things change in the world, and we want to change with it.

 - Would we genuinely recommend this to our friends and family?